Tyler Tardi: Personal life

 Tardi was a student at Kwantlen Polytechnic University and was an online motion graphic design student at the School of Motion.
-He is in a relationship with fellow curler Dezaray Hawes.
-He currently works as a motion graphic design freelancer and lives in Peachland, British Columbia.
-He is the nephew of three-time Canadian champion Cathy Gauthier and cousin to her son Jacques, 2020 Canadian Junior Men's curling champion skip.
+He is engaged to fellow curler Dezaray Hawes.
+He currently works as a brand and marketing designer for Curling Alberta and lives in Calgary.
+He is the nephew of three-time Canadian champion Cathy Gauthier and cousin to her son Jacques, 2020 Canadian Junior Men's curling champion skip, and former teammate.